nextflow-io/training/docs/hello_nextflow/04_hello_science.md

 A USER ERROR has occurred: Traversal by intervals was requested but some input files are not indexed.
 ```

+Well, that's weird, considering we explicitly indexed the BAM files in the first step of the workflow.
+Could there be something wrong with the plumbing?
+Let's check the work directories for the relevant calls.

+TODO Add snippet of output showing mismatch between main file and index

-This is because the script as written so far is not safe for running on multiple samples, because the order of items in the output channel is not guaranteed to match the order of items in the original input channel.
+What we're seeing is that the script as written so far is not safe for running on multiple samples, because the order of items in the indexing call's output channel is not guaranteed to match the order of items in the original input channel.
 This causes the wrong files to be paired up in the second step.

 So we need to make sure the BAM files and their index files travel together through the channels.

 ### 3.3.
 Change the output of the SAMTOOLS_INDEX process into a tuple that keeps the input file and its index together

+The simplest way to ensure a BAM file and its index stay closely associated is to package them together into a tuple coming out of the index task.
+TODO TODO TODO

 _Before:_